achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 The private method *void step(int n)* will move the simulation n steps forward by calling update() on the Grid object contained for the simulation n times with the help of a loop. step() will be called when the user clicks the appropriate buttons on the UI described below to move the simulation forward.
+The private method *void updateDisplay()* will update the color of the cells in the grid displayed in the window according to the current state of the Cells in the Grid.

 ## User Interface
 We will create a user interface that follows the basic layout shown below.
 This will also include a file browser